MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 - Data volume or complexity changes.
 - A change in usage patterns that indicate new indexes are in need of reevaluation.

-If Quick Find lookups are configured for data that's frequently used, this will also create additional indexes in the database.
+If Quick Find lookups are configured for data that's frequently used, this also creates additional indexes in the database.
 Admin-configured Quick Find values can increase the size of the indexes based on:

 - The number of columns chosen and the data type of those columns.
 - The volume of rows for the tables and columns.